Simulation Center Nursing

 Developing Critical Skills

 Our students experience a range of patient care situations from routine to emergency.
 During simulation sessions, each student practices the functions of a Registered Nurse, independently.
 With several rooms for adult care situations as well as dedicated rooms and equipment for pediatric, obstetric and psychiatric situations, the Simulation Centers at West Coast University use a full range of scenarios at all levels of the core nursing program.

 Good Habits Become Ingrained

 Repetition of patterns is an advantage of Simulation Center experience.
-There are many routine yet critical actions that healthcare practitioners must carry out as they work with their patients, such as washing hands and checking identification.
-Reinforcing these habits at the onset of nursing practice and repeating them consistently during simulation sessions builds good habits that become second nature.
+There are many routine, yet critical actions that healthcare practitioners must carry out as they work with their patients, such as washing hands and checking identification.
+Reinforcing these habits at the onset of nursing practice and repeating them consistently during nursing simulation lab sessions builds good habits that become second nature.